evmts/tevm-monorepo/docs/evmts/README.md

 ### Packages (aka where is the code?)

-## evmts-playground
+## playground

-[packages/evmts-playground](https://github.com/evmts/evmts-monorepo/tree/main/apps/evmts-playground) is a simple vite app used to test and develop on evmts e2e.
+[apps/playground](https://github.com/evmts/evmts-monorepo/tree/main/apps/playground) is a simple vite app used to test and develop on evmts e2e.

 ## evmts (POC 0)